vitus133/work-notes/dpdk-test/README.md

 ## What is this repository for? ##

-The test like this was needed to verify that SR-IOV network operator can be configured to work without `Injector` and `OperatorWebhook` pods.
+Test like this was needed to verify that SR-IOV network operator can be configured to work without `Injector` and `OperatorWebhook` pods.
 The purpose of shutting down these two pods is just to reduce the number of running pods on Single Node Openshift clusters for far edge Telecom deployments.

 ## How do I get set up? ##
 ### Prerequisites ###